• Skip to main content

 About the ingredients for this recipe.
 See the recipe card below for exact amounts.

-• chickpeas: A 15 oz can of chickpeas contains about 1 ½ cups of chickpeas so that's the amount I use for this recipe.
-You can also use chickpeas cooked from dry (try my Instant Pot Chickpeas), which in my opinion have a nicer texture than canned, but I don't always have them on hand.
+• chickpeas: A 15 oz. can of chickpeas contains about 1 ½ cups of chickpeas so that's the amount I use for this recipe.
+You can also cook dry chickpeas and use them (try my Instant Pot Chickpeas), which in my opinion have a nicer texture than canned.
+I don't always have them on hand.

 • avocado: one regular ripe avocado.